-For side airbag equipped vehicles, the front passenger sensing system will turn off the passenger seat side airbag if:
+The front passenger sensing system will turn off the passenger seat side airbag if:

 • the seat is empty and safety belt is unbuckled.

 The front passenger sensing system uses a "passenger airbag off" or "pass airbag off" indicator which will illuminate and stay lit to remind you that the front passenger frontal airbag is disabled.
 The indicator lamp is located in the center stack of the instrument panel above the radio.